troystribling/BlueCap/README.md

 <table>
 	<tr>
 		<td><a href="/Examples/BlueCap">BlueCap</a></td>
-		<td>BlueCap provides Central, Peripheral and iBeacon Ranging Bluetooth LE functions and implementations of GATT profiles.
-In Central mode a scanner for Bluetooth LE peripherals is provided.
-In peripheral mode an emulation of any of the included GATT profiles or an iBeacon is supported.
+		<td>BlueCap provides CentralManager, PeripheralManager and iBeacon Ranging with implementations of GATT profiles.
+In CentralManager mode a scanner for Bluetooth LE peripherals is provided.
+In PeripheralManager mode an emulation of any of the included GATT profiles or an iBeacon is supported.
 In iBeacon Ranging mode beacon regions can be configured and monitored.</td>
 	</tr>
 	<tr>
-		<td><a href="/Examples/Central">Central</a></td>
+		<td><a href="/Examples/CentralManager">CentralManager</a></td>
-		<td>Central implements the BLE Central role scanning for services advertising TiSensorTag Accelerometer Service.
-When a peripheral is discovered a connection is established, services are discovered, the accelerometer is enabled and the application subscribes to accelerometer data updates.
+		<td>CentralManager implements a BLE CentralManager scanning for services advertising the TiSensorTag Accelerometer Service.
+When a Peripheral is discovered a connection is established, services are discovered, the accelerometer is enabled and the application subscribes to accelerometer data updates.
 It is also possible to change the data update period.</td>
 	</tr>
 	<tr>
-		<td><a href="/Examples/CentralWithProfile">CentralWithProfile</a></td>
+		<td><a href="/Examples/CentralManagerWithProfile">CentralManagerWithProfile</a></td>
-		<td>A version of Central that uses GATT Profile Definitions to create services.</td>
+		<td>A version of CentralManager that uses GATT Profile Definitions to create services.</td>
 	</tr>
 	<tr>
-		<td><a href="/Examples/Peripheral">Peripheral</a></td>
+		<td><a href="/Examples/PeripheralManager">PeripheralManager</a></td>
-		<td>Peripheral implements the BLE Peripheral role advertising a TiSensorTag Accelerometer Service.
-Peripheral uses the onboard accelerometer to provide data notification updates.</td>
+		<td>PeripheralManager implements a BLE PeripheralManager advertising a TiSensorTag Accelerometer Service.
+PeripheralManager uses the onboard accelerometer to provide data updates.</td>
 	</tr>
 	<tr>
-		<td><a href="Examples/PeripheralWithProfile">PeripheralWithProfile</a></td>
+		<td><a href="Examples/PeripheralManagerWithProfile">PeripheralManagerWithProfile</a></td>
 		<td>A version of Peripheral that uses GATT Profile Definitions to create services.</td>
 	</tr>
 	<tr>